What is Monkey Island on Ships?

 Theory 1

-According to this theory, some people believe that as the monkey island was located at the top of the main mast of sailing ships, sailors had to scramble up the ship’s rigging to free or repair the sails and rigging or to keep a lookout for icebergs , reefs, or land.
-Because the sailors had to climb as the monkeys do, this topmost place was termed as Monkey Island.
+Monkey Island was at the top of the main mast of sailing ships, and sailors had to climb up to free or repair the sails or to watch out for icebergs, reefs or land.
+The act of climbing was compared to the climb of monkeys and so this interesting name evolved.

 Theory 2

 According to this theory, it is believed that in the ancient days, cannon balls were stored aboard ships in a brass frame or trays called “monkey”.
-During extreme cold climatic condition, the brass trays would contract and spill the cannon balls.
+During extreme cold, the brass trays would contract and spill the cannon balls.

-1. There is no evidence found that such “deck” place on the ship was named as a “monkey”
+1. There is no evidence found that such a “deck” was named “monkey”.

-2. The rate of contraction of the brass frame cannot so fast as to cause the mentioned effect
+2. The rate of contraction of the brass frame cannot cause the mentioned effect.

-3. According to the past records, cannon balls were not stored on the deck except during a battle.
+3. Per records, cannon balls were not stored on the deck except during a battle.
 The deck was kept as clear as possible

-4. Practically it is not possible to store cannon balls at such height as during heavy rolling and pitching, the cannon balls would fall off causing harm to the ship and its crew
+4. Practically it is impossible to store cannon balls at such height as during heavy rolling and pitching, the cannon balls would fall off causing harm to the ship and crew.

 • VDR capsule